-This FIP is made up of a fleet of 40-45 tuna purse seine vessels, flagged either to Taiwan or to a range of Pacific Island states.
+This FIP is made up of a fleet of 33 tuna purse seine vessels, flagged either to USA, Republic of Korea, Taiwan, Papua New Guinea, Kiribati, Nauru or the Federated States of Micronesia.
 The vessels fish in the WCPO for the three tropical tuna species (with most of the catch being made up of skipjack).
 They deploy FADs, and fish on FADs and other floating objects, as well as setting on free schools.

-This FIP is made up of a fleet of 40-45 tuna purse seine vessels, flagged either to Taiwan or to a range of Pacific Island states.
+This FIP is made up of a fleet of 33 tuna purse seine vessels, flagged either to USA, Republic of Korea, Taiwan, Papua New Guinea, Kiribati, Nauru or the Federated States of Micronesia.

 - Achieve sustainable stock status’ for tuna that is consistent with the Maximum Sustainable Yield (MSY) and management systems strengthened to achieve this.